Founder / Director of Time to Listen

 Certificate in Education: Further Education (Cert Ed) • Nottingham Trent University • 1996

-Counsellor at Time to Listen
+Counsellor / Director at Time to Listen

 Julie White joined Time to Listen as a Psychotherapeutic Counsellor in July 2016.
 Julie works therapeutically with children, young people and families.
 She provides appropriate therapeutic interventions for a range of issues meeting the individual needs of those accessing the service.

 Julie received her Diploma in Psychotherapeutic Counselling and is working towards achieving her Degree in Transactional Analysis Psychotherapy.
 She is a warm, kind caring therapist who values individuality.
 Her caring nature contributes to providing a safe environment for children to work though their concerns and issues.
 Julie is naturally drawn to working relationally as she holds the belief that as human beings we are wired for connection from conception.
 She believes healthy relationships with self and other are vital for healthy growth psychologically, socially, and emotionally.

 Tel: 07508 845512